janfait/mappdmpy/README.md

 A request to the batch-export endpoint is much more complicated that the simple immediate export.
 The module submits the export request and continues to check its status by querying the viz/list-exports endpoint periodically until it has been completed.
 You can specify the period by the retry_period parameter.
 Also, if you set retry_period to None, the get_data function will only perform the request and only deliver the export id which you may later use in the .get_export(export_id=YOUR_EXPORT_ID) function.

-This will request the export, wait for its execution and once ready, stream the content of the export into a binary file named like 'MappDmpExport_YOUR_EXPORT_ID' in the current working directory.
+This will request the export, wait for its execution and once ready, stream the content of the export into a binary file named like 'MappDmpExport_YOUR_EXPORT_ID_YYYY-MM-DD.txt' in the current working directory.

 ```python
 #requests the export and checks every 10 seconds whether it has been completed